SQU4NCH/SQU4NCH/README.md

 ### ~$ Whoami

 - I'm a Pentester Specialist
-- Studying web hacking, web API security, and mobile exploitation
+- Experienced in web hacking, web API security, and mobile exploitation
-- Currently preparing for the OSWE certifications
+- Currently refining my skills in C, Assembly, exploit development, and malware development
 - I write articles on <a href="https://squ4nch.github.io/" target="_blank">https://squ4nch.github.io/</a> (Only in Portuguese)

 ##